dineshhh05/CardifyAI/README.md

 ## Usage

-1. Enter a topic in the provided input field.
+1. Click **generate new** from the homepage
-2. Click on the "Generate Flashcards" button.
+2. Enter topic and prompt
-3. The app will display the generated flashcards in a JSON format.
+3. The app will create the flashcards and return you to the homepage where you can access them

 ## Contact